Omar Al-Muqbil

 Omar Al-Muqbil (Arabic: عمر المقبل, born Omar bin Abdullah bin Muhammad bin Saleh; 1972) is a Saudi Islamic scholar, writer, researcher, preacher and professor of Islamic law at Qassim University.
 He is an alumnus of Imam Muhammad ibn Saud Islamic University and Qassim University.
 He studied under the Muhammad ibn al Uthaymeen, Abd al-Aziz ibn Baz and Yahya Bin Abdul Aziz Al-Yahya.

 Arrest

-In September 2019, he was imprisoned after criticizing the General Entertainment Authority (GEA) in a video in which he said that the GEA was "erasing the original identity of society".
-He remained in prison as of February 2025, although his sentence had been completed in March 2024.
+In September 2019, he was detained after a video circulated in which he criticized the General Entertainment Authority (GEA), saying the body was “erasing the original identity of society”.
+As of as of February 2025, he remained in detention, despite reports that his sentence had concluded in March 2024.

-Literary works
+Works

 Al-Muqbil has authored a number of books and publications, including: